 - Unwrapping the sweet potatoes and increasing the oven temperature produces charred, roasted flavors and caramelizes converted sugars.

 What’s the best way to cook a sweet potato?
 I don’t mean those boiled-to-death, mashed-with-maple syrup, drowning-in-marshmallows sweet potatoes (no shade at sweet potato casseroles).
 How do you cook whole sweet potatoes straight up, with little adornment?

 Some people boil their sweet potatoes.
 Some bake them.
 Some even use the microwave.
 But in the interest of maximizing flavor, texture, and convenience, which cooking method comes out on top?

 In the past, Kenji showed us that both low-temperature baking and sous vide cooking were reliable methods to maximize sweetness in sweet potatoes.
 And this year, Chef Lucas Sin of Junzi Kitchen and Nice Day Restaurant went viral for his take on a frozen roasted sweet potato, inspired by his experiences growing up in Hong Kong.

 So which is it?
 Boiled, baked, sous vide, frozen and baked, or something else?
 Let’s find out.

-A Spud By Any Other Name
+A Spud by Any Other Name: Sweet Potato Varieties

 Sweet potatoes aren’t really potatoes at all (though they're distantly related).
 They’re part of the morning glory family (Convolvulaceae), of which the most familiar varieties may be those spindly, vining plants that explode with multi-colored, spiral-shaped buds from summer to fall.
 In fact, in many parts of the world, sweet potato vines are grown solely for their ornamental flowers, which look similar to those garden-variety morning glories that might adorn your backyard.